mzlarsson/badgercam/README.md

 5. Site will be published under [http://localhost:9674](http://localhost:9674).

 ### Upcoming changes
 The web page is under rapid development atm.
-Please note that manual sync and mobile support has not yet been added.
+Please note that support for manual sync has not yet been added (please use automatic cronjobs or similar in the meantime).
 I have plans to add live support as well as a "TV" mode too.

 ### Screenshot(s) of webpage
 ![Webpage in action, 2020-12-31](documentation/screenshot_20201231.png)